quickwit-oss/quickwit/docs/reference/cli.md

 `quickwit service run [args]`
 ### service run searcher

-Starts a web server that exposes the [Quickwit REST API](search-api.md).
+Starts a web server at `rest_listing_address:rest_list_port` that exposes the [Quickwit REST API](search-api.md) where `rest_listing_address` and `rest_list_port` are defined in Quickwit config file (quickwit.yaml).
-The node can optionally join a cluster using the `peer_seed` parameter (quickwit.yaml).
+The node can optionally join a cluster using the `seeds` parameter.
-This list of node addresses is used to discover the remaining peer nodes in the cluster through the use of a gossip protocol (SWIM).
+This list of node addresses is used to discover the remaining peer nodes in the cluster through a gossip protocol (SWIM).

 :::note
-Behind the scenes, Quickwit need to open the following port for cluster formation and workload distribution:
+Behind the scenes, Quickwit needs to open the following port for cluster formation and workload distribution:

     TCP port (default is 7280) for REST API
     TCP and UDP port (default is 7280) for cluster membership protocol